 - By coding orchestration as a separate microservice

-The shift to microservices allows developers to improve their applications and infrastructure.
-However, these technologies require a radically different approach to security.
-A comprehensive security program for microservice-based software should address the entire application lifecycle.
+A comprehensive security program for microservices-based software should address the entire application lifecycle.
 Using the described best practices, you can ensure the secure development and deployment of containers and microservices.
-Apriorit has expertise in cloud computing and cybersecurity projects, so we would be glad to assist you with any security issues.